Three easy steps to successful entrepreneurship

 We live in an era in which great ideas, from Facebook to Uber, can transform the world at the speed of a smartphone swipe.
 Our access to technology helps bring businesses to life quickly and often inexpensively.
 So perhaps it’s no surprise that Fordham Law School alumni—sharp, ambitious, and committed to solving real-world problems—are both drawn to entrepreneurship and excelling at it.

 And that’s why Fordham Law is doubling down on its entrepreneurship-linked work.
-This fall, Fordham launched an Entrepreneurial Law Clinic as part of its larger and developing Entrepreneurial Law program.
+This fall, as part of its larger and developing Entrepreneurial Law program, Fordham launched an Entrepreneurial Law Clinic with generous support from the Nasdaq Educational Foundation.
 Student and alumni entrepreneurial programs are growing.

 In the pages that follow, we’ve profiled Fordham Law alumni pursuing entrepreneurial work at every stage, from alumni who are building ambitious and growing “side hustles” to those embedded in multibillion-dollar companies that continue to skyrocket.
 They’re working through tough challenges, dreaming big, and making a concrete impact.

 Alumni in these small-but-growing startups are just getting started as they seek to fill big needs.

 The Our D.R.E.A.M.
 Foundation, cofounded by Justin Peters ’15, fosters an entrepreneurial spirit in kids with big ideas but few resources.

 Launching a nonprofit organization while simultaneously studying for the bar might seem like an impossible combination.
 But that’s exactly what Justin Peters did.